ppoffice/hexo-theme-icarus/source/_posts/en/FAQ.md

 </div>
 </article>

-Please use third-party Hexo plugins like [hexo-blog-encrypt](https://github.com/MikeCoder/hexo-blog-encrypt).
+Use third-party Hexo plugins such as [hexo-blog-encrypt](https://github.com/MikeCoder/hexo-blog-encrypt).

 <article class="message is-primary" style="font-size:1em">
 <div class="message-body">
-How do I use fancy elements and styling in my posts just like this one?
+How do I use those fancy elements in this article for my posts?
 </div>
 </article>

-You can use raw HTML in your Markdown files.
-Please refer to the [Bulma documentation](https://bulma.io/documentation/) for more details on available elements and styles.
+Refer to [Bulma documentation](https://bulma.io/documentation/) for all available elements and styles.
+Copy the HTML snippets and put them in your Markdown files directly.

 ## Widgets and Plugins

 <article class="message is-primary" style="font-size:1em">
 <div class="message-body">
-My page is showing red alerts, saying that some settings are not set for a plugin/widget.
-How can I get rid of them?
+How can I get rid of those red alerts that are showing on the page and warning me of configuration value not set?
 </div>
 </article>

+Those alerts usually show up when you miss out on some plugin or widget configurations.
-If you don't want to enable some plugins/widgets, you can simply delete them or comment them out in the configurations.
+If you don't want to enable a certain plugin or widget, delete it or comment it out from your theme configurations.

-For example, if you don't want to enable any comment plugin, just comment these lines:
+For example, you can disable the comment plugins by commenting out the following lines:

 {% codeblock themes/icarus/_config.yml lang:diff %}
 - comment: